⏰ Minimum Connection Times

 🏢 Terminal Information

 Bourges Airport (BOU) is a premier business and general aviation hub located in the Cher department of central France.
 Situated approximately three kilometers southwest of the historic city of Bourges, the airport serves as a critical strategic node for the region's prominent defense and aerospace industries, including companies like MBDA and Nexter.
-The facility features two runways, with the primary asphalt runway (06/24) measuring 1,550 meters, and serves as a vital aerial gateway for corporate jets, military training missions, and specialized air taxi services.
+The airport operates with two runways, with the primary asphalt runway (designated 06/24) measuring 1,550 meters, and serves as a vital aerial gateway for corporate jets, military training missions, and specialized air taxi services.

 Amenities at BOU are tailored for the high-end aviation community, including private lounges, 24/7 operational support upon request, and comprehensive concierge services.
 The airfield provides full aircraft support including both Jet-A1 and AVGAS refueling, on-site customs and immigration assistance for international missions, and major aircraft parking facilities.
 While there are no formal on-site restaurants, the terminal features a refreshment area with light snacks and coffee, and is located just a short 10-minute drive from the UNESCO-listed Bourges Cathedral and the diverse dining options of the city center.
 Ground transportation is well-supported by on-site car rental desks and pre-arranged chauffeured services, providing quick access to the region's major industrial parks and historic chateaus.